theshepherdmatt/Quadify-Plugin/README.md

 * **No SSH keys required for public repo**
 * Prints **"Quadify installation complete"** when done.

-> **Reboot after install for hardware and services to initialize.
+> **Reboot after install for hardware and services to initialise.
 > Configure via Volumio’s Web UI in Plugins → Installed Plugins → Quadify.**

 ---